marvinlinn/open-femtosatellite/docs/src/projectPremise/solutionDef.md

 ---

 {: .note-title}
-> From NGOs, Requirements, and Trade Stuides to Design
+> From NGOs and Requirements to Design
 >
 > After we've gotten a grasp on the high level requirments of the product (**which may/will iterate and evolve over time**), we can now start exploring solutions!